U.S. unleashes 'mother of all bombs' for first time in Afghanistan | Latest News & Updates at Daily News & Analysis

 Spicer said the bomb was dropped at around 7 p.m. local time and described it as "a large, powerful and accurately delivered weapon."
 U.S. forces took "all precautions necessary to prevent civilian casualties and collateral damage," he said.

+Afghan soldiers and police, with the aid of thousands of foreign military advisers, are struggling to hold off a resurgent insurgency led by the Taliban, as well as other groups like Islamic State.

+The U.S. government's top watchdog on Afghanistan said earlier this year that the Afghan government controls less than 60 percent of the country.

-Foreign policy experts said that it appeared the use of such a specialised weapon had more to do with the type of target -- tunnels -- than the United States sending any message to other countries by using such a powerful weapon.
+Foreign policy experts said that it appeared the use of a specialised weapon like the GBU-43 had more to do with the type of target -- tunnels -- than the United States sending any message to other countries by using such a powerful weapon.

 "This is a very specialised weapon, we don't have very many of them, you can only use them in a very narrow set of circumstances," said Mark Cancian, a senior adviser with the Center for Strategic and International Studies think tank.